killianmarty/Rank-Based-ABE-PKE/README.md

 ## Installation

+Warning, you will first need to download the rbclib and compile it to obtain librbc.a and librbc-nist.a files.

-Clone this repo and run:
+Clone this repo, copy `librbc.c` and `librbc-nist.a` into `lib/rbc_lib` and run:

 ```bash
 make